daveaaaa/modelbuilder/README.md

 modelbuilder
 ============

-Toll to build class objects in several languages from database table
+Tool to build class objects in several languages from database table

+Languages intended to support
+C#
+Java
+PHP

+Databases intented to support
+MYSQL
+SQL